joerivanveen/compare-table/compare-table/readme.txt

 - `[compare-table type=1]` the id must be the type_id in the querystring when you edit this table
 - `[compare-table type="my table"]` this must be the exact title you gave your table

+Note: providing the id is slightly faster.

-The plugin adds 4 tables to your database, and for each compare-table there are two highly optimized queries executed.
+The plugin adds 4 tables to your database.
+For each compare-table there are two highly optimized queries executed.

 Enjoy the plugin.
 Let me know if you have any questions.